Intermediate Relation Size Bounds for Select-Project-Join-Union Query Plans: Degree Notions and Main Theorem Statement

+This easily follows from the fact that the algorithm of Theorem~\ref{thm:plan-synthesis} always outputs well-behaved SPJ plans and that the SPJU plan output by the algorithm of Theorem~\ref{thm:main-spju} is simply the union of well-behaved SPJ plans, which is also a well-behaved plan.

-We remark that given an SPJ plan $p$ the value $d$ is computable in exponential time; this follows quite directly from the polynomial time computability of the color number, which follows from results in Sections~3 and 4 from~\cite{GottlobLeeValiant12-size-tw-bounds}.
-The algorithm provided by Theorem~\ref{thm:main-spj} passes from a plan $p$ to a second plan $p'$ with the best possible intermediate degree.
-A natural question that arises is how much time it takes to evaluate $p'$ on a given structure $\reld$.
-The following proposition, which can be argued elementarily, gives an answer to this question: given a well-behaved plan, apart from a multiplicative overhead depending on the plan, the time needed is at most $|\adom{\reld}| * |M_\reld|^{d}$, where $d$ is the intermediate degree of the plan---so in essence, the intermediate degree of the plan dictates the polynomial degree of evaluation.
+The following proposition shows that, given a well-behaved plan, apart from a multiplicative overhead depending on the plan, the time needed to algorithmically evaluate the plan on a database~$\reld$ is at most $|\adom{\reld}| * M_\reld^{d}$, where $d$ is the intermediate degree of the plan---so in essence, the intermediate degree of the plan dictates the polynomial degree of evaluation (as a function of $M_\reld$).
+To argue this, we in essence use the argumentation for \cite[Theorem 6]{AtseriasGroheMarx13-size-bounds}, and we assume a standard random access model of computation, with a uniform cost measure.